-All companies that employee people now have a responsibility to provide pensions to its employees but it’s just one of the many things a self-employed person will have to provide for themselves.
+All companies that employee people now have a responsibility to provide pensions to their employees, but it’s just one of the many things a self-employed person will have to take care of themselves.

-As a general rule, to work out how much you should be paying into a pension every year, divide your age when you start the pension by two and save this percentage of your gross income into it each year.
-So, for example, if you started saving for your pension at 28-years-old, you should be saving about 18 per cent; 40 year-olds, 20 per cent, and so on.
+As a general rule, to work out how much you should be paying into a pension every year, divide your age when you started the pension by two then save this percentage of your gross income into it each year.
+So, for example, if you started saving for your pension at 28-years-old, you should be saving about 18 per cent; 40-year-olds, 20 per cent, and so on.

 A flexible way to plan for your retirement is using a Self-Invested Personal Pension (SIPP) where you can make regular contributions, change the amount, suspend them and make additional lump sums in your good trading years to make up for any years when business was not so good.

 Self-employed workers can personally invest (from a private bank account), up to 100 per cent of salary into a pension (there’s an annual maximum of £40,000) and receive income tax relief at 20 per cent for basic rate taxpayers and 40 per cent for higher rate taxpayers.

 You can transfer former workplace pensions from previous employers into your SIPP and manage them all in one place.